Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

 Hunters cannot hunt game animals, game birds, or migratory birds on the same day they operated an unmanned aircraft.
-Drone use the night before and hunting the morning after is prohibited.
+The night-before drone operation followed by morning hunting is explicitly prohibited.

 View source